roytang/blog/content/_index.md

 I also write about and maintain lists of media I consume: [books](/reviews/books), [movies](/reviews/movies), [tv](/reviews/tv), and [games](/reviews/games)

 There's also a [notes page](/notes), which is more like shorter, day-to-day microblog entries.
-A lot of my other activities on platformss are also syndicated back here as notes.
+A lot of my other activities on platforms are also syndicated back here as notes.

 There's a [links page](/links), where I share various links of interest.